-- The Director of Student Rights & Responsibilities will be the Chair for the SAB.
-The role of the Chair is to facilitate the SAB and to advise the SAB.
+- The Chair for the SAB will be a staff member of SRR who will facilitate the SAB and advise the SAB members.
 The Chair does not make decisions on responsibility or Outcomes.
-When possible, the SAB should be compromised of three (3) eligible members of the University Community.
-When possible, the SAB will be comprised of one (1) Student, one (1) Faculty Member, and one (1) Staff Member. - Specific guidelines for who may serve on an SAB are as follows: - When possible, the undergraduate or graduate status of the Respondent(s) will be the same as the status of the Student member of the SAB. - In Cases involving an alleged violation of Academic Integrity Policies, at least one (1) member of the SAB must be a Faculty Member. - The SAB may conduct a meeting with only two (2) members, provided the Respondent(s) and Complainant(s) (if applicable) have no relevant objections. - To be eligible to serve on the SAB, individuals must meet the following requirements: - a.
+When practicable, the SAB should be compromised of three (3) eligible members of the University Community.
+When practicable, the SAB will be comprised of one (1) Student, one (1) Faculty Member, and one (1) Staff Member. - Specific guidelines for who may serve on an SAB are as follows: - When practicable, the undergraduate or graduate status of the Respondent(s) will be the same as the status of the Student member of the SAB. - o In Cases involving an alleged violation of Academic Integrity Policies, at least one (1) member of the SAB must be a Faculty Member. - The SAB may conduct a meeting with only two (2) members, provided the Respondent(s) and Complainant(s) (if applicable) have no relevant objections. - To be eligible to serve on the SAB, individuals must meet the following requirements: - a.
 Students must be registered as a full-time Student in good standing after completing at least one (1) term of coursework at the University. - b.
 Faculty Members must be currently employed by the University and must have taught courses at the University for a minimum of one (1) academic term.
 Faculty Members must also have taught at least one (1) course within the most recent two (2) academic terms. - c.
 Staff Members must be currently employed part- or full-time and must have been employed full- or part- time by the University for at least one (1) academic term. - All members must be neutral and impartial decision-makers, free of any significant and demonstrable bias pertaining to the incident being resolved.